CustomPerturbation

 - use_velocyto

 Logical.
 If TRUE, leverages velocyto.R functions for transition probabilities.
-Default is TRUE.
+Default is FALSE.

 - use_graph_tp